Ready-to-Ship Composites

 Share

-Concordia provides an international footprint, with facilities in France, Mexico and at its headquarters in Rhode Island.
+Concordia Engineered Fibers, an ISO 9001-certified company, offers an international footprint for yarn conversion, with manufacturing facilities in France, Mexico and its headquarters in Rhode Island in the U.S.

 Related Content